 Kids shrieking.
 Whining.
-Interrupting your zoom meeting to ask if you'll wipe their bottoms.
-If you're trying to work at home with kids off school
+Interrupting your zoom meeting with no pants on, to ask if you'll wipe their bottoms.
+If you're trying to work at home with

 What does?
 Meet your child's developmentally appropriate needs for connection before you ask them to play independently.
 Stock up on interesting activities.